LordChunk/kifflom_log/README.md

 ## How It Works

-Kifflom Logger works by monkey-patching the FiveM server's event handling system:
+Kifflom Log works by monkey-patching the FiveM server's event handling system:

 1. It intercepts all event registrations and wraps callbacks in logging functionality
 2. It captures export function calls across resources